 First, think about the different elements of a wedding the planner must arrange: venues, themes, flowers, food and refreshments, clothes, photography, honeymoons, and other aspects of the wedding.
 Most people have had some experience in one or more aspects of these facets of a wedding and most wedding planners have converted a job as a florist, caterer, photographer or travel agent into a larger and more exciting career as a wedding planner.
 If you haven't had one of these careers, perhaps you'll want to start off looking for a job as an assistant to a wedding planner, or a job in the events planning department of a non-profit organization.
 This will help you develop the skills you'll need to be a successful planner.

-- Find ways to use your talent in helping friends and acquaintances plan their weddings.
+Find ways to use your talent in helping friends and acquaintances plan their weddings.
 If you already have a career as a florist you can get paid for your floral work, but also offer to assist the bride with the rest of the wedding, first as an additional free service, then gradually offer to do these services for a fee.
 Or if your talent has been a hobby, offer to help your friends with their own or children's weddings.
 Perhaps you can volunteer to assist brides at your church with their weddings to gain experience.
-After doing several weddings on a voluntary basis, which you must document with photographs, you are ready to put together your own portfolio and begin your exciting new career.
+After doing several weddings voluntarily, which you must document with photographs, you are ready to put together your portfolio and begin your exciting new career.

-- Get permission from your friends to use them as a reference, and ask them not to mention that you helped them for free.
+Get permission from your friends to use them as a reference, and ask them not to mention that you helped them for free.
 After the wedding is over, and the friends are grateful for your assistance, tell them you are getting started in your new career as a wedding planner, and ask them to refer you to their friends who are getting married.
 Word of mouth will always be your most important source of new business.
 You may ask your friends to mention your name in their wedding announcements as the wedding planner.
 Mentioning that they had a wedding planner will impress their friends and you will get free publicity.

 Talk to local places of worship and catering halls about their weddings; particularly ones where you have a personal connection.
 Give your business cards to the wedding coordinator or whoever talks to brides about using the space for a wedding.
 These people may refer you to the brides long before they think about hiring a wedding planner.
 Try to get a list of future weddings from them, and send the bride a letter and a brochure.

-- Have business cards designed and printed -these are inexpensive and easily obtained at your local copy center.
+Have business cards designed and printed--these are inexpensive and easily obtained at your local copy center.
 You should then give them out liberally to anyone you might meet at events, grocery stores, and even at friends' weddings.

-- If your city has a bridal fair, get a booth and advertise your services.
+If your city has a bridal fair, get a booth and advertise your services.
 You will be exposed to a large number of future brides, some of whom are just starting to think about their weddings, and who probably will be overwhelmed at the fair by the number of decisions to be made.
 These brides will be glad to find someone who can help them plan the perfect wedding.

-- Consider advertising your services in the yellow pages as well as in carefully selected publications.
-Advertising is very expensive -only buy ads in publications which future brides and their families are likely to read or consult when they are thinking about getting married.
+Consider advertising your services in the yellow pages as well as in carefully selected publications.
+Advertising is very expensive--only buy ads in publications which future brides and their families are likely to read or consult when they are thinking about getting married.
 You'll want to choose local publications rather than national magazines.

 As you start your new career, be patient.
 The telephone is not likely to ring the first moment.
-Your business will probably be small the first year, but it will grow each time you do a wedding.
+Your business will probably be small in the first year, but it will grow each time you do a wedding.
 Ask every bride you assist to mention you to anyone who talks to her about her wedding.
 Be sure the brides and their mothers all have a supply of your business cards to give to their friends.
 You may consider paying them a referral fee for each new client they send your way.
-From every wedding you coordinate successfully you will probably get three new customers.
-It won't take long before you'll to hire assistants to handle the volume of work you have!
+From every wedding, you coordinate successfully you will probably get three new customers.
+It won't take long before you'll have to hire assistants to handle the volume of work you have.